Tawandagutsa/journey-to-compiler-vax/README.md

 4. Interpretation / Execution – Executes the code directly from the AST or line by line.

 5. Runtime Services – Manages things like memory, input/output, and error handling during execution.

+🔍 Scanning (Lexical Analysis)
+Scanning, also called lexical analysis, is the first step in interpreting code.
+It reads the raw source code and breaks it down into tokens—the basic building blocks like keywords (if, while), identifiers (x, total), operators (+, =), and punctuation (;, {).
+These tokens are then passed to the parser for further analysis.